 Evidence in the death of Uta von Schwedler.

-Interestingly, the main prosecutor in this case, Mathew Janzen, was also the prosecutor in the Esar Met case.
-In this case he has a woman helping him, an especially tragic irony considering the case.
+Interestingly, the main prosecutor in this case was also the prosecutor in the Esar Met case.

 As a person researches more and more, the entire justice system in Salt Lake City looks like a real life version of that website.

 The person accused by prosecutors in the case discussed here may well be guilty, but there is no evidence of it aside from what was conjured in the minds of police and prosecutors.
-There are strong indications he is not guilty, though no conclusive courtroom 'proof'.
+There are strong indications he is not guilty, though no conclusive courtroom 'proof', just as there is no proof the prosecutor did not commit the murder.

 The prosecutor himself could well be a mass murderer who secretly kills people and eats their organs.
 There isn't evidence of that but it is possible.
-Should he be prosecuted?
+Should he be prosecuted for that because it is a possibility?

 This case is added to the Esar Met section because it seems to show a pattern of prosecutorial behavior in Salt Lake City, which extends to the media and to that part of the public which is represented in jury pools.